-While digital talk shows date back to the 1990s, and audio storytelling dates back much further than that, podcasting didn’t truly take hold until around 2004.
+While digital talk shows date back to the 1990s and audio storytelling dates back much further than that, podcasting didn’t truly take hold until around 2004.
 Podcasting relies on fairly basic technology.
 To start your own podcast, all you need is a microphone and an RSS feed (a type of web feed that allows applications like podcatchers to easily access updates on your website).
-This basic technology can get your show on all of the major syndication networks, right alongside popular podcasts like The Daily, Serial, TED Radio Hour, or Radiolab.
+This basic technology can get your show on all of the major syndication networks, right with popular podcasts like The Daily, Serial, TED Radio Hour or Radiolab.

 Understanding the basics of podcast formats.

 You need to have a plan for your podcast.
 No one is going to make good content just by opening their mouth.
 If it’s a single voice podcast with a narrator, stick to a script.
 If you’re doing a conversational group show, make sure every cohost knows their role.

 Understand what your show is about and know your voice.
 Good podcasts connect because they’re focused on a topic and because their hosts are able to deliver a voice and perspective that is unique.
 “To get the maximum amount of potential listeners and subscribers, there should be a very specific voice and sound quality that you’re after and you must know what you’re going to talk about,” says Jamie Jeffers of The British History Podcast.
 Research, preparation and having a script will all serve you well.